Maroons: Brazil

-The most famous quilombo was Palmares, an independent, self-sustaining community near Recife, established in about 1600.
-Part of the reason for the massive size of Palmares was due to its location in Brazil — at the median point between the Atlantic Ocean and Guinea, an important area of the African slave trade.
+One of the best-known quilombos (Maroon settlements) in Brazil was Palmares (the Palm Nation) near Recife, which was established around 1600.
 Quilombo dos Palmares was a self-sustaining community of escaped slaves from the Portuguese settlements in Brazil, "a region perhaps the size of Portugal in the hinterland of Bahia".
-At its height, Palmares had a population of over 30,000.
+Part of the reason for the massive size of Palmares was due to its location at the median point between the Atlantic Ocean and Guinea, an important area of the African slave trade.
+At its height, it had a population of over 30,000 free people and was ruled by King Zumbi.
+Zumbi and Ganga Zumba are the two best-known warrior-leaders of Palmares who fended off first Dutch and then Portuguese colonial authorities.

 In 1612, the Portuguese tried in vain to take Palmares in an expedition that proved to be very costly.
 In 1640, a Dutch scouting mission found that the self-freed community of Palmares was spread over two settlements, with about 6,000 living in one location and another 5,000 in another.
 Dutch expeditions against Palmares in the 1640s were similarly unsuccessful.
 Between 1672 and 1694, Palmares withstood, on average, one Portuguese expedition nearly every year.

-Ganga Zumba and Zumbi are the two best-known warrior-leaders of Palmares which, after a history of conflict with first Dutch and then Portuguese colonial authorities, finally fell to a Portuguese artillery assault in 1694.
+After maintaining its independent existence for almost a hundred years, it was finally conquered by the Portuguese in 1694.